At trial, Minnesota says e-cigarette maker Juul targets kids – KION546

 Juul has faced thousands of lawsuits nationwide but most have settled, including 39 with other states and U.S. territories.
 Not Minnesota, which won a landmark $7.1 billion settlement with the tobacco industry in 1998.
 Minnesota added tobacco industry giant Altria, which formerly owned a minority stake in Juul, as a co-defendant in 2020.

-The lawsuit against Juul, filed in 2019, alleges consumer fraud, creating a public nuisance, unjust enrichment and conspiracy with Altria.
-The jury trial before Hennepin County District Judge Laurie Miller is expected to last about three weeks

-Juul Labs launched in 2015 on the popularity of flavors like mango, mint, fruit medley and creme brulee.
-Teenagers fueled its rise, and some became hooked on Juul’s high-nicotine pods.
-Amid a backlash, Juul dropped all U.S. advertising and discontinued most of its flavors in 2019, losing popularity with teens.
-Juul’s share of the now multibillion-dollar market has fallen to about 33% from a high of 75% in 2018.

 In his opening statement, Ellison argued that Juul and Altria broke the law by using deceptive actions to sell tobacco products to minors.
-Juul purposely made its products small and sleek to make detection by adults difficult, formulated them to deliver high doses of nicotine to addict children, added flavors that would appeal to young people and used a marketing campaign they knew would appeal to teens, Ellison said.
+The companies purposely made their products small and sleek to make detection by adults difficult, used large amounts of nicotine to addict children, added flavors that would appeal to young people and used a marketing campaign they knew would appeal to teens, Ellison said.

 “Young people are innocent, and they want to explore,” Ellison said. “”Kids are attracted to what is shiny, slick, cool — and that is exactly who Juul and Altria were targeting and preying upon.”